Skip to main content

 If you receive a notice to vacate, it must include evidence showing that the landlord intends to sell the property or has sold it.
 This evidence must be either a signed contract of sale or a clear and legally valid sales authority (a document that appoints a real estate agency to sell a property).

-For more information see our page on notices to vacate and eviction.
+For more information, see our page on notices to vacate and eviction.

 You must give notice if you want to move out

-If the landlord (officially called the rental provider) or their agent gives you a notice of intention to sell and did not tell you about the landlord’s plans to sell the property before you signed your lease (officially called the rental agreement), you can tell them that you want to move out.
+If the landlord (officially called the rental provider) or their agent gives you a notice of intention to sell and did not tell you about the landlord’s plans to sell the property before you signed your lease (officially called a rental agreement), you can tell them that you want to move out.
 You can do this even if you have a fixed-term lease.
-You cannot be asked to pay any ‘lease break’ costs (compensation to the landlord) if you end your lease this way.
+You cannot be asked to pay any ‘lease break’ costs to the landlord if you end your lease this way.

-To do so, you need to give the landlord or agent a ‘notice of intention to vacate’ with at least 14 days written notice.
+To do so, you need to give the landlord or agent a notice of intention to vacate with at least 14 days written notice.
 You must pay the rent while you are in the property, up until the date listed on the notice, even if you move out before that date.

 For information on how to give a notice of intention to vacate, see our page on ending or breaking your lease.

-You will need to give at least 14 days notice of your intention to vacate, and you can do this even if you have a fixed-term lease (officially called a rental agreement).
+• Give at least 14 days notice of your intention to vacate – you can do this even if you have a fixed-term lease (officially called a rental agreement)

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.